Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Numerical examples

 \subsection{The planar ten-beam truss}

 The first benchmark is the classical ten-beam planar truss.
 The truss consists of 10 beam members connected at 6 nodes, as illustrated in Fig. \ref{fig:tenbar}.
 The 10 beams are divided into 4 groups: the horizontal group, the vertical group, the sub-diagonal group, and the principal diagonal group.
 Each group shares the same cross-section.
-The left two nodes are fixed on a rigid wall and the lower-right node bears a downward load of 10000\,N. Each beam member is assigned a categorical cross-section variable $\textbf{x}_i$ ($i = 1, \ldots, 10$) selected from a predefined catalog of $n$ standard steel profiles.
+The left two nodes are fixed on a rigid wall and the lower-right node bears a downward load of 10000\,N. Each group is assigned a categorical cross-section variable $\textbf{x}_i$ ($i = 1, \ldots, 4$) selected from a predefined catalog of 49 standard steel profiles.
 The catalog instances differ simultaneously in cross-sectional area $A$ and the moments of inertia $I_{\mbox{ {y}}}$ and $I_{\mbox{ {z}}}$, forming a multi-dimensional attribute representation.
-The material density is $\rho = 7850\,\mathrm{kg/m^3}$ and the gravitational acceleration is $g = 9.81\,\mathrm{m/s^2}$
+The material density is $\rho = 7850\,\mathrm{kg/m^3}$ and the gravitational acceleration is $g = 9.81\,\mathrm{m/s^2}$.
+The robust optimization problem is formulated as: